Eli Manning plans to play in 2018, doesn't want Ben McAdoo fired for benching

 Manning refuted his father's indications that he might retire after this season

 The biggest NFL story of this week was the benching of Giants quarterback Eli Manning.
-Manning, the No. 1 pick in 2004, had started 210 consecutive games for the G-Men, but when Ben McAdoo approached him and said he planned to play the Giants' young quarterbacks down the stretch of the season, Eli said to just give them the starts rather than keeping Eli in the lineup for the sake of his consecutive games streak.
+Manning, the No. 1 pick in 2004, had started 210 consecutive games for the G-Men, but when Ben McAdoo approached him and said he planned to play the Giants' young quarterbacks down the stretch of the season, Eli said to just give them the starts rather than keeping Eli in the lineup for the sake of his consecutive-games streak.

 In the wake of his benching, some reports came out about the futures of both Eli and McAdoo.
 On Sunday morning, Manning's father, Archie Manning, floated the idea that Eli might decide to retire after this season.

 "Eli might say, 'I've had enough.
 I'm feeling good, I've got a beautiful wife, three little girls, I'm healthy.
-And that's it,'" he said.
+And that's it,' " he said.
 "So there's no sense speculating."

 Not long after that report broke, several outlets reported that the Giants could fire McAdoo within 24 hours of the team's Week 13 game against the Raiders, which they ended up losing, 24-17.